 So, what are you waiting for?
 Let’s get you packing!

-We’d love to know the minute your new property has been transferred to your name.
-We’ll update your insurance facility to reflect the new risk address and we’ll also need to double check the level of security in your new home.
+We’d love to know as soon as the new property has been transferred to your name.
+We’ll update your insurance policy to reflect the new risk address and we’ll also need to double check the level of security in your new home.

 Seeing that you’ll be doing quite a bit of buying and selling of furniture and valuables, it’s best to double check that your household contents (i.e. all the moveable items inside your home) will still be insured for the correct replacement value.